Krassó-Szörény County

 Krassó-Szörény (Hungarian: Krassó-Szörény, Romanian: Caraș-Severin, Serbian: Karaš-Severin or Караш-Северин) was an administrative county (comitatus) of the historic Kingdom of Hungary.
 Its territory is now mostly located in south-western Romania, with one very small part which is located in Serbia.
 The capital of the county was Lugos (present-day Lugoj).

 Geography

 Krassó-Szörény County was located in the Banat region.
 It shared borders with the Kingdom of Serbia and the Hungarian counties of Temes, Arad and Hunyad.
 The river Danube formed its southern border, and the river Mureș its northern border.
 The rivers Bega, Timiș, Bârzava, Caraș, Nera and Cerna flowed through the county.
 Its area was 11032 km2 around 1910.

 History

 Krassó-Szörény county was formed in 1881 by uniting the counties of Krassó (its center was Lugos/Lugoj) and Szörény (its center was Karánsebes/Caransebeș).
 Previously, Krassó County had been re-established in 1779, with significantly different borders than in medieval times, while Szörény County had only been established in 1873 (it was the shortest-lived county in the modern Kingdom of Hungary), mostly on the territory of the former Vlach Regiment of the Banat Military Frontier.
+Much of those regions were temporarily liberated from Ottoman rule already during the Great Turkish War (1683-1699), but mighty Timișoara Fortress remained in Ottoman hands, and thus under the Treaty of Karlowitz (1699) the entire territory was returned to the Ottomans.
+All of those regions, including Lugos and Karánsebes, were finally captured by the Habsburg monarchy during the next Austro-Turkish War (1716–1718).
+Under the Treaty of Passarowitz (1718) that region became a permanent Habsburg possession, and was included into the newly created Habsburg province, called the Banat of Temeswar.

+All of those regions were culturally diverse, both ethnically and linguistically (inhabited by Germans, Hungarians, Romanians, Serbs and other groups), and also diverse in terms of religious composition (Eastern Orthodox, Protestant and Roman Catholic Christians, and also Jews).

+Since the re-creation of the Krassó County in 1779, its administration was dominated by German and Hungarian elites, while the vast majority of population were Vlachs (Romanians).
+Between 1849 and 1860, the territory of the county was part of the Voivodeship of Serbia and Temes Banat, a separate Austrian crownland.
+During that period, the county did not exist since the Voivodeship was divided into districts.
+After the Voivodeship was abolished in 1860, the area was again incorporated into the Habsburg Kingdom of Hungary.
+The Krassó County was re-created in January 1861.
+In 1873, when the Banat Military Frontier was finally dissolved, its eastern part was transformed into the newly created Szörény County.
+Only in 1886, both counties were united into the Krassó-Szörény County.